-Phil Maymin is Assistant Professor of Finance and Risk Engineering at NYU-Polytechnic Institute (NYU-Poly).
+Phil Maymin is Assistant Professor of Finance and Risk Engineering at the NYU School of Engineering.
 He is also the founding managing editor of Algorithmic Finance.
 Dr. Maymin holds a PhD in Finance from the University of Chicago, a Masters in Applied Mathematics from Harvard University, and a Bachelor’s in Computer Science from Harvard University.
 He also holds a JD and is an attorney-at-law admitted to practice in California.

 His research on behavioral and algorithmic finance has appeared in publications including Quantitative Finance, North American Journal of Economics and Finance, Journal of Wealth Management, Journal of Applied Finance, and Risk and Decision Analysis, among others.
 His book, “Financial Hacking: Evaluate Risks, Price Derivatives, Structure Trades, and Build Your Intuition Quickly and Easily” (2012, World Scientific) teaches practical applications of financial engineering to solve front-office problems.

 Dr. Maymin has been a portfolio manager at Long-Term Capital Management, Ellington Management Group, and his own hedge fund, Maymin Capital Management.
 He currently serves on the Advisory Board of the Academy of Behavioral Finance and Economics.